ibexa/documentation-developer/docs/api/general_rest_usage.md

 ### Error handling

 Error handling in the REST API is fully based on HTTP error codes.
-As a web developer, you are probably familiar with the most common ones: 401 Unauthorized, 404 Not Found or 500 Internal Server Error.
+As a web developer, you are probably familiar with the most common ones: `401 Unauthorized`, `404 Not Found` or `500 Internal Server Error`.
 The REST API uses those, along with a few more, to allow proper error handling.

 The complete list of error codes used and the conditions in which they apply are specified in the [reference documentation](https://github.com/ezsystems/ezpublish-kernel/blob/master/doc/specifications/rest/REST-API-V2.rst).